ABOUT H.Z. BALLET CLASSIQUE

-It has always been the goal of Ballet Classique to provide a solid classical foundation to our students, and to inspire and to instill a love for Ballet,Music,Art and Movement.
+It has always been the goal of Ballet Classique to provide a solid classical foundation to our students, and to instill a love for Ballet,Music,Art and Movement.

 Since Ballet Classique opened in 1990, Ballet Classique has been recognized throughout the Lower Mainland and across Canada for its outstanding accomplishments.
 Our students have been accepted into the National Ballet School of Canada, The Royal Winnipeg Ballet School, The Bolshoi Ballet School and the Joffery Ballet School.
 Many of our students have gone on to have successful dancing or teaching careers.

 Every year students audition and receive roles in The Royal Winnipeg and Alberta Ballets Nutcracker Productions.
 Roles include among others Clara (Daina Zolty, Crystal Costa,Rebekka Costa) and Dieter (Marissa Mah).

 Shan Harte Associate Teachers Qualification with Distinction

 Odea Crawley newly hired teacher by Simply Ballet in Port Coquitlam

 Julia Colasurdo Grade 9 (Advanced 1) Cecchetti USA Honours